vivekv707/Snooker_Game/README.md

 Clone the repository

-make sure Python is installed with the pygame dependencies
+make sure Python is installed with the Pygame dependencies

 CD into the repo files